rfo909/RForth/README.md

 real memory and registers on the smaller 8-bit architectures, it is not capable of directly creating 32-bit values.

-If or when physical acccess to register bits and SRAM, new bytecode ops will have to be introduced, which for wider architectures may comprise a base register plus an offset value to produce 32 bit addresses.
+If or when physical acccess to register bits and SRAM becomes desirable, new bytecode ops will have to be introduced, which for wider architectures may comprise a base register plus an offset value to produce 32 bit addresses.

 ### NATIVE = written in C

 For now, the only interface to hardware goes through the NATIVE interface.
 Native functions are written in C, and are listed in a table in the C code.
-These have access to the stacks, for grabbing parameters, and for leaving return values to the RFOrth runtime.
+These have access to the stacks, for grabbing parameters, and for leaving return values to the RFOrth runtime, as well as the Forth heap.

 Currently native words have been created for Pin control and the i2c ("Wire") library on Arduino.

 To list all native words, run the native word called "?" - it lists all native words available, with descriptions